 4. My piano book invoicing system – In past years, I have invoiced each student book twice.
 One invoice stays with me letting me know the book has gone out and one invoice goes home with the parent so they know how much they owe.
 I’m always annoyed with the amount of paper this causes and I know for a fact that most of those invoices end up down the side of the parent’s car seats anyway.

-This year, I’ve fallen in love with the Avocado Scanner app for my phone.
+This year, I’ve fallen in love with the a scanner app for my phone.
 Now I just need one invoice.
 I keep this copy, take a picture of it with my phone and can email it directly to the student’s parents as they walk out the door of their lesson.
-Avocado Scanner turns photos into pdf files – my parents can then print if they choose or keep it on their own phone as a reminder of funds due.
+A scanner app turns photos into pdf files – my parents can then print if they choose or keep it on their own phone as a reminder of funds due.

 5. My poor piano bench legs – I look at these every single day and think.. yikes, those are looking scruffy.
 Never do I actually get down on my hands and knees to see what I can do about it, but it bugs me continually.
 Ta-daaa….
 Pinterest to the rescue.
 Apparently I can fix these with a walnut.
 I’ll keep you posted.